-Our principal sources of liquidity have been our income from operations and borrowings under our credit facilities and other indebtedness.
+Our principal sources of liquidity have been our income from operations and borrowings under our credit facilities.

-During the three months ended March 31, 2022, our primary source of cash was from operations.
-During the three months endedMarch 31, 2021, our primary use of cash was to partly fund the Acquisition.
+During the nine months ended September 30, 2022, our primary source of cash was from borrowings under our credit facilities.
 Our working capital consists primarily of trade receivables and inventory, offset by debt and accounts payable.
 Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We typically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility can fluctuate significantly throughout the year.

 Our capital expenditures relate primarily to projects relating to our corporate offices, property, merchandising fixtures, molds and equipment associated with our manufacturing and distribution operations and for information technology.
-Capital expenditures were \$3.3 million and \$2.9 million for the three months ended March 31, 2022 and 2021, respectively.
+Capital expenditures were \$7.4 million and \$13.9 million for the nine months ended September 30, 2022 and 2021, respectively.

-We lease certain machinery, two shoe centers, distribution centers in Lancaster, Ohio, Reno, Nevada, Canada and Australia and manufacturing facilities under operating leases that generally provide for renewal options.
+We lease certain machinery, one shoe center, distribution centers in Lancaster, Ohio, Reno, Nevada and manufacturing facilities under operating leases that generally provide for renewal options.

-We believe that our ABL Facility, with the option to expand our borrowing capacity, coupled with cash generated from operations will provide sufficient liquidity to fund our operations and debt obligations for at least the next twelve months.
+We believe that our ABL Facility, coupled with cash generated from operations will provide sufficient liquidity to fund our operations and debt obligations for at least the next twelve months.
 Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facility.
-For more information regarding our credit facility see Note 10.
+For more information regarding our credit facility see Note 11.